Suspect in Maryland newspaper shooting had sued for defamation

 Breaking News Emails

-Jarrod W. Ramos, the man identified as the suspect in the shooting that killed five people at the Annapolis, Maryland, Capital Gazette, appears to have had a longstanding grudge against the newspaper over a 2011 column that reported his guilty plea to criminal harassment, according to court records.
+The Maryland man accused of blasting his way into a newspaper office and killing five staff members with a shotgun appeared to have a longstanding grudge over a 2011 column that reported his guilty plea to criminal harassment, court records show.

-Multiple senior law enforcement officials told NBC News that Ramos, 38, of Laurel in neighboring Prince George's County, was identified through the use of facial recognition software and that authorities were executing a search warrant at his home Thursday night.

 "This was a targeted attack on the Capital Gazette," Deputy Anne Arundel Police Chief Bill Krampf said Thursday.
 "He entered the building with a shotgun, and he looked for his victims as he walked through the lower level."